Antonio Tocco: Biography

 Antonio Tocco was the third son of Leonardo V Tocco, titular Despot of Epirus and Count Palatine of Cephalonia and Zakynthos, and the eldest to reach adulthood, thus being the heir to his father's titular claims to lands in Greece, and to the fiefs his family had acquired in Italy since the loss of their Greek lands; Refrancore, Apice and Tinchiano.
 Antonio was born in Naples on 16 August 1618.
 His mother was Francesca Pignatelli, daughter of the Neapolitan patrician Cesare Pignatelli.

 Given that Leonardo V Tocco had not written a will by the time of his death on 24 January 1641, Antonio's rights as his heir had to be confirmed by the Gran Corte della Vicaria, the greatest court in the Kingdom of Naples.
 Antonio was confirmed as heir through a decree on 6 February 1641.

-On 4 November 1642, Antonio was confirmed through a diploma as the titular Prince of Achaea by Philip IV of Spain.
-The assumption of the title of Prince of Achaea was also a substitution of Antonio's previous Greek titles, with Antonio and his descendants ceasing to use the titles of Despot of Epirus and Count Palatine of Cephalonia and Zakynthos.
-Although there had not been a Prince of Achaea for more than two centuries, Antonio did have a legitimate claim to the title.
-The Tocco family were heirs of Thomas Palaiologos (1409–1465) in the female line.
-Thomas had married the heiress of Centurione II Zaccaria, the last Prince of Achaea, and had inherited the territories of the principality upon Centurione's death in 1432.
-The last fully documented and certain male-line descendants of Thomas Palaiologos died off in the early 16th century and the Tocco family were descended from Thomas's eldest daughter, Helena Palaiologina.
+On 4 November 1642, Antonio was granted through diploma the title Prince of Achaea, within the Neapolitan nobility, by Philip IV of Spain.
+The assumption of the title of Prince of Achaea was in exchange for his patrimonial Greek titles, with Antonio and his descendants ceasing to use the titles of Despot of Epirus and Count Palatine of Cephalonia and Zakynthos.

+Antonio did not have a legitimate claim to the original sovereign princely title, however the Tocco were heirs of Thomas Palaiologos (1409–1465) in the female line, twice broken, and therefore descendants of Catherine Zaccaria.

+Through coercion, Thomas had married Catherine, a daughter of Centurione II Zaccaria, Prince of Achaea, and saw to it that he would inherit the territories of the principality upon Centurione's death by forcing him to ignore his legitimate heir, John Asen Zaccaria.
+The last fully documented and certain male-line descendants of Thomas Palaiologos died off in the early 16th century and the Tocco family were descended from Thomas' eldest daughter, Helena, and her middle daughter, Milica Branković.

 In 1630, Antonio married his relative, Donna Porzia di Tocco, at Naples.
 When Antonio's father-in-law, Carlo de Tocco, a grandson of Leonardo IV Tocco, died in 1674, Antonio inherited his titles, further engraining the senior line of the Tocco family into the Italian nobility.
 From 1674 onwards, Antonio added 'Prince of Montemiletto, Count of Monteaperti and Baron of Grumo, Montefalcione, Serra and Manocalzati' to his titles.
 From Antonio's time and onwards, the Tocco family mainly identified themselves through their ownership of Montemiletto.
 Antonio had added to the family lands before this point as well, having purchased the barony of Calabritto in 1665 from Girolamo d’Aquino, the Prince of Pietrelcina.

 Antonio died in Naples on 5 March 1678.